Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/goals.md

 following configuration:

 - A UEFI-based system with an **EFI system partition**.
-Throughout this tutorial, `/dev/sda1` will be used to identify this partition.
+Throughout this tutorial, this partition will be identified as `/dev/sda1`.
 The actual block device for the EFI system partition may be different, e.g. `/dev/sdb1`, `/dev/nvme0n1p1`; this is normal and expected.
 In this case, please replace `/dev/sda1` in the instructions with the actual device for the EFI system partition.